Can Sustainable Drainage Design Reduce Microplastics?

 A microplastic is defined as a plastic particle that is less than 5mm in length.
 While this does not seem that small, most microplastics are often much smaller, in the region of 1–1000 μm (microns).
 Microplastics are found in growing and significant quantities in the ocean, some sources have estimated that there are as many as 50 trillion microplastic particles in the seas.

-In this piece our Associate, Andy Johnson, explores the scale of the issue and how sustainable drainage can help tackle the issue looking at:
+In this piece we explores the scale of the issue and how sustainable drainage can help reduce microplastics, focussing on:

 - Microplastics in Water